-In order to redeem or spend these hours you'll first need to set up a new Work Type.
-Our support article on Work describes how to create a new Work Type.
-Using the 'Time Bank Taken' Pay Item your new work type should be set up similar to the following:
+In order to redeem or spend these hours you'll first need to set up a new Work.
+Our support article on Work describes the process.
+Using the 'Time Bank Taken' Pay Item your new work should be set up similar to the following:

 Turning On Time Bank

 To enable Time Bank for a particular employee, go to Manage > Employees, select the appropriate employee and view their Leave tab.
 Scroll to the bottom and there will be a Track Time Banked checkbox, selecting this checkbox will activate Time Bank for this employee.

 Any salaried employee who is using Time Bank will need to enter their standard hours into the timesheets.
 Whenever the sum of their time entries for the week exceeds their contracted hours, the additional hours will automatically be added into their Time Bank.

 If you've set up custom Pay Items for your Work you will need to ensure they're set to 'Exclude From Salary' to ensure your employees aren't paid twice.

 Redeeming Time Bank Hours

 Redeeming the accrued balance is as simple as a normal time entry.
 The employee can enter their hours under the 'Time Bank Taken' work you've created.